On graphs with modularity zero or near-zero: Introduction

-We noted above that any complete multipartite graph $H$ has modularity~0, but here there is no robustness.
-We focus on complete bipartite graphs, where we can tell the complete story reasonably quickly: we find that, except for a few small examples, it is enough to add or remove a single edge to obtain a graph with positive modularity.
-(See Section~\ref{subsec.multi} for some corresponding partial results for complete multipartite graphs.)
+To recap, any complete graph has modularity zero, and this is robust in the sense that graphs `near' complete graphs also have modularity zero.
+In contrast, while any complete multipartite graph~$H$ has modularity zero~\cite{majstorovic2014note,bolla2015spectral} (see Section~\ref{sec.multi0} below for a short proof), here there is no robustness in general.
+We focus on complete bipartite graphs, where we can tell the complete story about robustness reasonably quickly: we find that, except for a few small examples, it is enough to add or remove a single edge to obtain a graph with positive modularity.
+In Section~\ref{subsec.multi} we give some corresponding partial robustness results for complete multipartite graphs, and in Section~\ref{sec.multi0} we use a recent result on modularity and graph expansion~\cite{modexp} to give a short and simple proof that complete multipartite graphs have modularity~0.

-To state the results let us define natural counterparts to $\delta^-$: given a graph $H$, let $\delta^+(H)$ be the least number of edges we can \emph{add} (between already existing vertices) to obtain a graph $H'$ with $\q(H')>0$ (where $\delta^+(H)=\infty$ if there is no such graph $H'$).
-Likewise let $\delta(H)$ be the minimum number of edits, either adding or removing edges, to obtain a graph $H'$ with positive modularity (where ~$\delta(H)=\infty$ if there is no such graph $H'$, that is if $v(H) \leq 3$).
+To state the results, let us define natural counterparts to $\delta^-$: given a graph $H$, let $\delta^+(H)$ be the least number of edges we can \emph{add} (between already existing vertices) to obtain a graph $H'$ with $\q(H')>0$ (where $\delta^+(H)=\infty$ if there is no such graph $H'$).
+Likewise let $\delta(H)$ be the minimum number of edits, either adding or removing edges, to obtain a graph $H'$ with positive modularity (where~$\delta(H)=\infty$ if there is no such graph $H'$, that is if $v(H) \leq 3$).

 \begin{thm} Let $G=K_{s,t}$ be a complete bipartite graph with $s \leq t$. \begin{description} \item{(a)} If $s=1$ then $\delta^-(G)=\infty$, and if $s \geq 2$ then $\delta^-(G)=1$. \item{(b)} If $s=1$ and $t \geq 4$, or if $s \geq 2$ and $t \geq 3$, then $\delta^+(G)=1$.
 In the other cases (namely when $(s,t) = (1,1), (1,2), (1,3)$ or $(2,2)$), we have $\delta^+(G)=\infty$. \item{(c)} If $s=1$ and $t \geq 4$, or if $s \geq 2$, then $\delta(G)=1$.
 If $(s,t) = (1,1)$ or $ (1,2)$ then $\delta(G)=\infty$, and in the remaining case $(s,t)=(1,3)$ we have $\delta(G)=2$. \end{description} \end{thm} Theorems~\ref{thm.detmod0} and~\ref{thm.bip_delta_all} suggest that complete graphs $K_n$ may be the `furthest' from graphs with positive modularity.